slamice/wri/hipsters/first-draft/ch02 - Jack's house.md

 "Yea, I remember her look."

 "I never heard this.
-So what happened he broke in?"
+So what happened, he broke in?"
 Jack intevened.
 Then I thought I saw Renee give Andy a potential flirt, maybe not living up to its fullest but it was definitely made available.
 I sat there questioning its authenticity when she answered.

 "He climbed in through the window because he thought I was asleep but I was out then (doing what?).
 So he waited in the bathtub because he was ridiculous, not expecting my Mom to come back that weekend and walk through the door.
 I think she was at some kind of 'start your business' seminar."